AI Applyd vs Simplify Copilot 2026: Which Tool Wins?

 Simplify Copilot is a good autofill extension.
 That is the honest summary.
 If you love the extension, keep it.

-But autofill was never my problem.
-My problem was sending 127 resumes at a 34% match score and wondering why nobody called me back.
-AI Applyd fixed the root cause: it told me my score, rewrote my resume for the job, and then applied for me while I slept.
+But autofill was never the real problem.
+The real problem is sending out a pile of resumes at a low match score and wondering why nobody calls back.
+AI Applyd fixes the root cause: it shows your score, rewrites your resume for the job, and then applies for you while you sleep.

 For 2026 job seekers who are tired of the spray-and-pray loop, AI Applyd is the better tool.
 Not even close.